Eating An Early Dinner Could Lower The Risk Of Breast & Prostate Cancer

 Cancer research is constantly seeing new developments and studies, and one group of researchers has new information.
 According to a study published in the International Journal of Cancer, something as simple as early dinners could lower your risk of developing breast and prostate cancer.

 The study, consisting of 1,493 males and 2,526 females, was conducted in Spain.
-621 people in the pool have diagnosed cases of prostate cancer, where 1,205 have breast cancer.
+Approximately 621 people in the pool have diagnosed cases of prostate cancer, where 1,205 have breast cancer.
 They were asked about their habits regarding their diet and sleep schedules, and the results imply that an early dinnertime may be better for your long-term health.

 The researchers adjusted the study according to factors such as family history regarding cancer, socioeconomic standing, and the individuals’ environments.
-After these adjustments were made, research showed that participants who ate dinner earlier had a 16% lower risk of developing breast cancer and 26% lower risk for prostate cancer.
+After these adjustments were made, research showed that participants who ate dinner earlier had a 16 percent lower risk of developing breast cancer and 26 percent lower risk for prostate cancer.

-To be more specific, individuals who ate dinner before 9:00 p.m. or waited 2 hours until going to bed were less likely to develop breast/prostate cancer than their counterparts.
+To be more specific, individuals who ate dinner before 9 p.m. or waited two hours until going to bed were less likely to develop breast/prostate cancer than their counterparts.

 This study is making a bold claim, especially when these malignancies are so prevalent.
 According to Cancer.gov, breast cancer is the most common cancer, with the next most common cancers being lung cancer and — you guessed it, prostate cancer.